Tyleo/sexy/README.md

-seECSy
+sexy
 ======

-A C++ entity component system which doesn't rely on a single virtual method call!
+A fast C++ entity component system which doesn't rely on any virtual method calls!